AbhinavCoder-14/Shopping-Website-Clone/README.md

 Please Read This Before visiting the page :

-Please open the site in Laptop or PC, i can't make this site responsive in phone due to  time constraint
+Please access the site using a laptop or PC, as I'm unable to make it responsive on mobile devices due to time constraints.

 status of Project - Ongoing